terrellt/ndlib.github.io/_posts/2013-10-04-ruby-and-rails-developer-tools.md

 Goto [rubygems.org/gems/active-fedora](http://rubygems.org/gems/active-fedora) and review that page.
 You will find links for Documentation, Source Code, Dependencies, etc.

+## Ruby on Rails Guides and API

+[Rails Guide](http://guides.rubyonrails.org) is an excellent resource on how to do things in Rails.
+[Rails API](http://api.rubyonrails.org) is a resource documenting the code API.

 ## Rspec

 > RSpec is testing tool for the Ruby programming language.
 Born under the banner